Unil-SGC/geocomputing-coffee/1-git-demo/README.md

 Add a meaningful commit message, press "Commit" and "Sync" (or "push" from the `⋅⋅⋅` icon next to "Source Control").
 That's it, head to [GitHub](www.github.com) to check that your addition are now pushed to the remote.

 ## Run the Julia script locally
 You can locally run the `bench.jl` script.
 To do so, launch Julia by typing `Julia: Start REPL` in the command panel from VS Code.
-Alternatively, you can hit `ctrl + j` followed by `o` to launch Julia.
+Alternatively, you can hit `alt + j` followed by `o` to launch Julia.

 > :bulb: You can access the command panel upon typing `cmd + shift + p` on macOS, and `ctrl + shift + p` on Windows.